Ji-shu: Middle Ages

 After Ippen's death, the Ji-shū sect he had led initially disbanded.
-Key disciples, like Taa Amidabutsu and Shōkai continued to practice and promote Ippen's teachings.
+Key disciples, like Ta'a Amidabutsu and Shōkai continued to practice and promote Ippen's teachings.
 Shōkai went on to found Kankikō-ji temple in 1291.
 He also wrote the Illustrated Biography of the Itinerant Monk Ippen (Ippen hijiri-e), the oldest surviving Ippen biography.
 In 1292, three years after Ippen's death, Ippen's birthplace, Hōgon-ji, was rebuilt by his disciple Sen'a and became a key Ji-shū temple.

-The current Ji-shū religious order regards Ippen as its founder, but its formal establishment as a sect was due to the work of Taa Amidabutsu and the later policies of the Tokugawa shogunate.
-From an institutional perspective, the key founder of Ji-shū was Taa Amidabutsu Shinkyō, who reorganized the various hijiri groups into a formal organization of wandering ascetics after Ippen's passing.
+The current Ji-shū religious order regards Ippen as its founder, but its formal establishment as a sect was due to the work of Ta'a Amidabutsu and the later policies of the Tokugawa shogunate.
+From an institutional perspective, the key founder of Ji-shū was Ta'a Amidabutsu Shinkyō, who reorganized the various hijiri groups into a formal organization of wandering ascetics after Ippen's passing.

-As part of his organization efforts, Ta'a introduced the doctrine of "devotion to knowledge" (知識帰命, chishiki kimyō), which positioned monks of the Ji-shū as "messengers of the Buddha" (仏の御使い, futsu no o tsukai) in relation to ordinary believers and required believers pledge obedience to them.
-After that, the leaders of the sect who succeeded Ippen and Ta'a were called Yugyo Shonin (遊行上人), who, like Ta'a, traveled around the country, practicing scheduled nembutsu and nembutsu dance.
+As part of his organization efforts, Ta'a introduced the doctrine of "devotion to knowledge" (知識帰命, chishiki kimyō), which positioned monks of the Ji-shū as "messengers of the Buddha" (仏の御使い, hotoke no otsukai) in relation to ordinary believers and required believers pledge complete obedience to them, as the master was seen as the karmic link between the believer and the Pure Land.
+It was believed that the head priest of Shōjōkō-ji was the de jure representative of Amida Buddha on earth, and the leader of all Ji-shū followers.
+As such, he was understood to hold power over salvation and could determine who was born in the Pure Land or not through the "Register of the Past," being able to withdraw salvation by simply marking certain members as "not born in the Pure Land" (不往生, fuōjō) in the registry.
+While the other schools of Jōdo-shū and Jōdo Shinshū, especially under Rennyo, were strictly critical of this doctrine, believing salvation comes from Amida Buddha alone, the Shin priest Ryōgen (了源 1295–1336) adopted a similar registry at Bukkō-ji.

-Taa also established specific precepts and regulations for the Jishū monks, molding it into a proper religious institution.
-In 1304, Taa handed over the wandering group to the third leader of Ji-shū, Ryōa.
-Taa himself established a thatched hut in Sagami Province known as the Tōma Dōjō, where he stayed until the end of his life.
+Ta'a also established specific precepts and regulations for the Ji-shū monks, molding it into a proper religious institution.
+In 1304, Ta'a handed over the wandering group to the third leader of Ji-shū, Ryōa.
+The leaders of the sect who succeeded Ippen and Ta'a were called Yugyo Shonin (遊行上人), who, like Ta'a, traveled around the country, practicing scheduled nembutsu and nembutsu dance.
+Ta'a himself established a thatched hut in Sagami Province known as the Tōma Dōjō, where he stayed until the end of his life.
 This would later become the Konkōin Muryōkōji temple.
-The Jishu sect thrived during the Muromachi period, but later declined in size, as other Pure Land schools like Jōdo Shinshū grew.
+The Ji-shū sect thrived during the Muromachi period, but later declined in size, as other Pure Land schools like Jōdo Shinshū grew.